captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## ALISON:
-And I—Caption!
-I was, I guess I was mad at you, Dad.
+And I—*Caption!* I was, I guess I was *mad* at you, Dad.

 ---

 ## BRUCE:
-Well, where’s Christian?
+Where’s Christian?

 ---